jdidion/feedme/README.txt

     rss.entries.first.content  # => This is a long long long sentence rss.entries.first.content! # => This is a

-5. :truncHtml - truncates the content inside the first set of HTML tags, but preserves the tags.
-Example of :truncHtml_10:
+5. :truncHtml - truncates the content inside the first set of HTML tags, but preserves the tags. ** Requires ActiveSupport and Hpricot ** Example of :truncHtml_10:

     rss.entries.first.content  # => <div>This is a long long long sentence</div></html>
     rss.entries.first.content! # => <div>This is a </div></html>